 The dual degree plan in Reading and School Library and Information Science leads to two Master of Science (M.S.) degrees.
 Students completing this dual degree plan will also be eligible for certification as School Librarians and Reading Specialists.
-Students who meet the graduate requirements of the School of Education (SoE) (see graduate Admissions Requirements) must submit a letter of support from a school building administrator prior to being admitted to the Reading Specialist and School Librarian programs.
-Students seeking these certifications must hold a valid Texas teaching certificate and must be able to verify a minimum of two years full-time approved successful teaching experience.
-Passing scores on the Reading Specialist state assessment and on the School Librarian state assessment are required.
-The dual degree plan consists of 60 semester hours.
+Students seeking School Librarian and Reading Specialist certifications must hold a master's degree and a valid Texas teaching certification and verify a minimum of two years approved successful full-time teaching experience.
+A passing score on the School Librarian Texas Examination of Educator Standards (TEXES) is required.
+The plan consists of 60 semester hours.